 Sedatives work by making the nervous system less responsive to external stimuli.
-Your child will still be conscious and aware of his or her surroundings, but the sights, sounds, and smells of dental treatments and materials will not trigger a fearful response.
+Your child will still be awake and aware of his or her surroundings, but the sights, sounds, and smells of dental treatments and materials will not trigger a fearful response.
 A sedative also helps reduce the child’s sense of pain, although we will still numb the treatment area with a local anesthetic.
-Taking your child’s age, weight, health, and anxiety levels into consideration, your Houston family dentist will choose the safest type and level of medication and administer it orally before the procedure.
-Your child will become drowsy and may even fall asleep, but he or she is not completely “under” as with general anesthesia and can be awakened easily.
+Taking your child’s age, weight, health, and anxiety levels into consideration, our dentist will choose the safest type and level of medication and administer it orally before the procedure.
+Your child will become drowsy and may even fall asleep, but he or she is not entirely “under” as with general anesthesia and can be awakened easily.
 When the procedure is over, your child will remember little to nothing about the experience.
 Safety is our top concern, so our highly qualified dentists will monitor your child’s breathing, heart rate, and oxygen levels throughout the procedure.
 If we detect any adverse reactions, we have medications on hand to immediately reverse the effects of the sedative.

-Do not let your child eat or drink anything six hours before the appointment as taking anything by mouth increases the risk of nausea and vomiting during the procedure.
-You should also take your child to the bathroom before your Houston dentist administers the medication.
+Do not let your child eat or drink anything 10 hours before the appointment, as taking anything by mouth increases the risk of nausea and vomiting during the procedure.
+You should also take your child to the bathroom before your dentist administers the medication.
 It could take between 15 to 25 minutes for the sedative to take effect, and you should keep your child close during this time as injuries could occur if they try to walk or run around.
 Once your child is fully relaxed, we will administer laughing gas and local anesthesia as necessary and begin the treatment process.